-Pentagon Grappling With New Vaccine Orders; Timing Uncertain
+Pentagon grappling with new vaccine orders; timing uncertain

-WASHINGTON: Defense Secretary Lloyd Austin is vowing he won’t let grass grow under our feet as the department begins to implement the new vaccine and testing directives.
-But Pentagon officials on Friday were scrambling to figure out how to enact and enforce the changes across the vast military population and determine which National Guard and Reserve troops would be affected by the orders.
+WASHINGTON (AP) — Defense Secretary Lloyd Austin is vowing he “won't let grass grow under our feet” as the department begins to implement the new vaccine and testing directives.
+But Pentagon officials were scrambling at week's end to figure out how to enact and enforce the changes across the vast military population and determine which National Guard and Reserve troops would be affected by the orders.

 The Pentagon now has two separate missions involving President Joe Biden's announcement Thursday aimed at increasing COVID-19 vaccines in the federal workforce.
 The Defense Department must develop plans to make the vaccine mandatory for the military, and set up new requirements for federal workers who will have to either attest to a COVID-19 vaccination or face frequent testing and travel restrictions.

-Austin said the department will move expeditiously, but added that he cant predict how long it will take.
+Austin said Friday the department will move expeditiously, but added that he can’t predict how long it will take.
 He said he plans to consult with medical professionals as well as the military service leaders.

 Mandating the vaccine prior to FDA approval will likely trigger opposition from vaccine opponents, and drag the military into political debates over what has become a highly divisive issue in America.